giacecco/my-shadow/README.md

 $
 ```

 The output is valid CSV text, in case someone wanted to build a fancy GUI on top of this.
 Note that the text is truncated to 140 characters, as in Twitter, and new lines are ignored.
-To read the full message, and see any new lines, do ```./read-status [status_id]```, where *status_id* is the tweet ID, that is the long number in the first column of the CSV.
+To read the full message, and see any new lines, do ```myshadow status [status_id]```, where *status_id* is the tweet ID, that is the long number in the first column of the CSV.

 ## How do I decide who can read me?